randomcoder/mc-mods-manager/Readme.md

 ## How to do it
-One option is for the user to add a mod along with some metadata, Minecraft Version (poss global), Mod Name (their choice) etc. and the Mod Manager will then store all the mods in a dedicated directory structure which is then read by the main application.
+One option is for the user to add a mod along with some metadata, Minecraft Version (poss global), Mod Name (their choice) etc. and the Mod Manager will then store all the mods in a dedicated directory structure (**Mod Library**) which is then read by the main application.

 ### Mod Identification
 If possible, pre loading some mod data based on the hash of the mod file would make this more pleasant.